How Much Does Window Replacement Cost?

 - Install standard window styles.
 Common styles and shapes often make for more affordable windows, while interesting and unusual shapes tend to increase window replacement cost.
-The most affordable window styles are double hung, single hung, sliding, fixed, and casement windows.
+The most affordable window styles are double-hung, single-hung, sliding, fixed, and casement windows.

 - Stick to the basics.
 Window companies commonly offer additional features that drive up the price of window replacement.
-Integrated grills, between-glass shades, and trim and hardware supplied and installed by the company may not be important enough for you to spend the extra money on them.
+Integrated grills, between-glass shades, and trim and hardware supplied and installed by the company may not be important enough for homeowners to spend the extra money on them.

-Questions to Ask About Window Replacement Cost
+Questions to Ask About Window Replacement

 Before the project: